HOME > MANCHESTER PRIDE INVESTIGATION

 Operation Fundraiser poster on Canal Street

 In fact the whole arrangement from 2003 until 2006 seems to have been designed to use the good names of the charities to squeeze the maximum amount of cash from the public.
+Most of which was then handed over to Manchester Pride/the tourist board and paid out in costs to businesses that supplied various services, or was spent on other running costs.

 But don't expect to read anything other than a glowing retrospective of Operation Fundraiser in the gay press.